I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 Budget

 Ibis Styles The Fuzzy Log* The Fuzzy Log is uncharacteristically a hostel for an Ibis Styles hotel, but the concept sounds very interesting; especially if you don’t want to spend a lot.
-There are only shared bathrooms, but still some private accommodation in the form of so-called “cabins”.
-In good weather, the tent structures on the roof are also an option.
+Although there are only shared bathrooms, there are still some private accommodation options in the form of so-called “huts”.
+In good weather, the tent constructions on the roof are also an option.

 Boutique